EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

   - This is skipped if the TinyUSB library is called for some reason.
 - Force all pins except the RTC wake and button pins to go to minimum power draw levels (tri-state)
 - Configure GCLK7 to be disconnected from an oscillator source.
-- Connect all unused periperals to the source-less GCLK7.
+- Connect all unused peripherals to the source-less GCLK7.
 - Wait for all serial ports to finish transmitting
   - This is crucial for the SAMD boards that will continuously wake if they have data remaining in the buffer.
 - Clear the FPU interrupt because it can prevent us from sleeping.